Pistolerismo: Military defeat

-On the short-medium term this defeat had deep consequences, with significant impacts on the internal social order.
-Indeed, in the immediate aftermath of the war numerous critics to politicians emerged and the idea of the necessity of a regeneration became very popular.
-From that moment several social actors started to promote different strategies in order to improve or modify state institutions, including the use of political attacks (anarchists) or a military solution (sectors of the Church and parts of the bourgeoisie).
-At the same time, after the war the Spanish colonial army was forced to come back in Spain and this provided to authorities a wider military presence, which from the beginning of 20th century was used in the repression, often brutal, of protests and strikes.
+This defeat had significant impacts on the internal social order.
+In the immediate aftermath of the war numerous critics to politicians emerged and the idea of the necessity of a regeneration became very popular.
+From that moment, several social actors started to promote different strategies in order to improve or modify state institutions, including the use of political attacks (anarchists) or a military solution (sectors of the Church and parts of the bourgeoisie).
+At the same time, after the war, the Spanish colonial army was forced to come back in Spain and this provided the authorities with a wider military force, which from the beginning of 20th century was used in the repression, often brutal, of protests and strikes.
 This attitude contributed to accelerate the loss of legitimacy by civil authorities, which became dependent on the use of the army.

 First World War

-When the First World War broke out in 1914 the conservative government headed by Eduardo Dato decided to remain neutral and this decision was confirmed for all the duration of the conflict.
-This situation led to a big development of Spanish industrial production, because of countries engaged in the war needed a lot of raw materials and military equipment.
+When the First World War broke out in 1914 the conservative government headed by Eduardo Dato decided to remain neutral and this decision was kept for all the duration of the conflict.
+This situation led to a big development of Spanish industrial production, due to the increased needs of raw materials and military equipment by the countries participating in the war.
 Thousands of workers moved to the biggest industrial areas with immediate consequences on the social order.
-In fact, the high number of job demands allowed the employers to reduce wages, in order to minimize the consequences of German submarine warfare, but this decision pushed trade unions to increase protests and struggles.
+In fact, the high number of job demands allowed the employers to reduce wages, but this decision pushed trade unions to increase protests and struggles.

-Moreover, during the war there was a deterioration of working class's quality of life, because of the reduction of basic needs imports and inflation.
-All these elements encouraged the multiplication of protests for food reasons, which forced the end of Dato's government in 1915.
-Simultaneously, the difficult situation lived by many workers, and their concentration in places where left political ideas were highly developed, facilitated the growth of labour organizations and the radicalization of trade union struggle.
+Moreover, during the war there was a deterioration of working class's quality of life, because of the reduction of basic necessities imports and inflation.
+All these elements encouraged the multiplication of food protests, which forced the end of Dato's government in 1915.
+Simultaneously, the difficult situation faced by many workers, and their concentration in places where left political ideas were highly developed, facilitated the growth of labor organizations and the radicalization of trade union struggle.
 Overall, the war was the catalyst of all existing problems and frustrations and it produced important cracks within the Spanish society.

 The origins of the conflict

-From the beginning of 1916 the new government led by Álvaro Figueroa y Torres tried to minimize the impact of the war by proposing some economic reforms in order to reduce the military budget and others state expenses.
-The failure of this attempt and the worsening of economic situation produced the fall of the government and stimulated in the summer 1917 a triple attack against the regime.
+From the beginning of 1916 the new government led by Álvaro Figueroa y Torres tried to minimize the impact of the war by proposing economic reforms in order to reduce the military budget and other state expenses.
+The failure of this attempt and the worsening of economic situation produced the fall of the government.